cafali/SnapKey/README.md

 **About SnapKey**
 --------------------------------------------------------------------------------------------------
-SnapKey offers a simple and intuitive alternative to the Razer Snap Tap function, making it accessible across all keyboards!
+SnapKey provides a simple and user-friendly alternative to the Razer Snap Tap function, making it accessible across all keyboards!

-SnapKey is a lightweight open source utility that runs in the system tray and is designed to monitor user inputs for the WASD keys, without engaging with any game files.

-Its primary function is to detect when these keys are pressed and promptly cancel any previously held commands for them.
+SnapKey is a lightweight, open-source tool that operates from the system tray and is designed to track inputs from the WASD keys, without interfering with any game files.
+Its main role is to recognize when these keys are pressed and automatically release any previously engaged commands for them.
+This guarantees responsive and precise input handling.
+SnapKey handles the WASD keys by default and lets you rebind them to your liking via the config file.

-This ensures that inputs are responsive and accurate.
-It manages the WASD key inputs; you can rebind the keys at any time in the config file using the provided ASCII codes.

 Download
 --------------------------------------------------------------------------------------------------